Maharshi-Pandya/os-lab-project/README.md

-# os-lab-project
+# OS Lab Project

-A web application which "simulates" the CPU scheduling algorithms
+A web based application which "simulates" 4 types of CPU scheduling algorithms and compares their performances.

+The algorithms to be implemented:

+- `FCFS` (First Come First Serve)
+- `SJN` (Shortest Job First)
+- `Priority Based Scheduling`
+- `RR` (Round-Robin Scheduling)